wanishruti234/aircraft-takeoff-performance-analysis/README.md

 # Aircraft Take-Off Performance Analysis Using ADRpy

+Aircraft take-off performance is one of the primary considerations during preliminary aircraft design.

+This project uses ADRpy to perform sensitivity analyses on aircraft take-off performance by evaluating the influence of runway length, runway elevation, ambient temperature, wing loading, and propulsion parameters.

 ## Overview

 This project investigates aircraft take-off performance using the ADRpy library in Python.
 The analysis evaluates the effects of runway length, runway elevation, ambient temperature, wing loading, and thrust-to-weight ratio on aircraft take-off performance through sensitivity studies.

 ---

+## Project Highlights

+- Python-based aircraft performance analysis
+- ADRpy implementation for preliminary aircraft design
+- Seven engineering performance plots
+- Sensitivity analysis of runway and atmospheric conditions
+- Wing loading and thrust-to-weight trade-off studies

 ## Objectives